gfx/clion.js/README.md

-Clion.JS - ECMA-335 implementation in JavaScript
+Clion.JS - ECMA-335 virtual machine in JavaScript
 ==================================================
-Clion.JS is a JavaScript implementation of ECMA-335 specification, a.k.a.
-Common Lanugage Infrastructure or .NET virtual machine.
+Clion.JS is a JavaScript implementation of ECMA-335 specification (Common Lanugage Infrastructure).

+Clion.JS provides only a virtual machine, i.e. not including compilers nor the other toolchains.

 SYNOPSIS
 =================================================